scrallex/score/docs/integration_with_sep.md

    `planbench_to_stm.py`, `calibrate_router.py`, `enrich_features.py`, and
    `experiments/build_causal_domain.py` expose a `--use-native-quantum` flag.
-   Enable it once the native extension is installed to ensure manifolds and derived features are generated with QFH/QBSA metrics; omit it to fall back to the pure-Python approximations.
+   Enable it once the native extension is installed to ensure manifolds and derived features are generated with the structural manifold metrics; omit it to fall back to the pure-Python approximations.

 5. **Validate with unit tests.**  Write tests in `tests/` that feed